 - Obtain Special Assessments from both the city and the county when applicable.
 In some cases, additional services may be provided to the property via special assessments from the city that were not provided by the county.
 Often, this information must be requested from a different department within the county and city.

 How does property annexation impact a homebuyer or new homeowner?

 In theory, annexation should streamline and centralize the services provided to property owners, but in some cases, duplication of water and wastewater services occur.
 City and county lines can run alongside one another.
 As a result, different services may be maintained and billed by two different municipalities where additional fees could apply to the annexed property.

 If you are a title agent, be sure to add annexation research to your real estate due diligence checklist.

-If you are worried about missing any of these important details that could lead to significant fees and fines for your client, seek out the help of a reputable company that regularly performs unrecorded municipal lien searches.
+If you are worried about missing any of these important details that could lead to significant fees and fines for you or your client, seek out the help of a reputable lien search company that regularly performs these searches.